Sherab-Z/JS-Calculator/docs/pseudo.md

 - [] Add keyboard support!
 You might run into an issue where keys such as (/) might cause you some trouble.
 Read the MDN documentation for event.preventDefault to help solve this problem.

-# Current TODO's
+# TODO's

 ## Bugs:
 [] When
 [x] If '.' is input first, it replaces whatever number is already there in inputStr, and sets oparandA to '.'
 [x] executeOperation function calls: it's being called twice in the operation flow - once by processOperatorBtnInput and again by setOperandA
-[x] Result is not being calculated when equals btn is clicked [] Entering another operator straight after the first results in this error: "caught TypeError: Cannot read properties of undefined (reading 'toString')" in processOperatorButtonInput function
+[x] Result is not being calculated when equals btn is clicked [x] Entering another operator straight after the first results in this error: "caught TypeError: Cannot read properties of undefined (reading 'toString')" in processOperatorButtonInput function
 [x]- percent modifier func returns a number into .inputStr, it should return a string